 Every day, check on the carton together to see if the seeds have grown.
 As soon as you notice little green shoots, your budding gardener will likely be very excited!
 At this point, you can remove the plastic and turn on the grow light, if you’re using one.
 Keep the light on over the carton for 12-14 hours per day—you may want to use a timer.

 Check on the carton together every day, keeping the soil evenly moist with a small watering can or spray bottle.
 Once the seedlings have grown their second set of true leaves, you can start moving the carton outside to harden them off before transplanting in the garden.
 Read our seed starting guide to learn more about hardening off seedlings.

 Once the seedlings are planted in the garden, your child will love visiting them in the garden and watching them grow.
-They’ll also be pretty proud once they get to enjoy the veggies they grew “all by themselves” and happy to eat them too!
+They’ll be proud of taking care of the veggies they grew “all by themselves” and happy to eat them too!

 Potatoes in a Sack